plotly/plotly.github.io/_posts/2015-03-30-getting-data.md

 <br />
 <br />

-<p>From any Quandl dataset page, simply click on the button marked Tools: Plotly under the section titled "Export Data".
+<p>Quandl is a search engine for numerical data.
+They host data sets from hundreds of publishers, all organized and easy to search.
+From any Quandl dataset page, simply click on the button marked Tools: Plotly under the section titled "Export Data".
 Quandl automatically sends the data to a new Plotly table, neatly formatted and organized and ready for graphing.</p>

 <table>
 <tbody>